Erasmus +

 Since 2007, CESI has been a subscriber to the Erasmus+ charter for higher education, whereby it joins the scheme funded by Erasmus+.
 It thus offers eligible students financial support for their mobility in Europe.

-Erasmus+ is adapting to major contemporary challenges by focusing on three priorities: inclusion, digital and ecology.
+Erasmus+ is adapting to major contemporary challenges by focusing on three priorities: inclusion, digital transformation and sustainability.

 Eligibility requirements for the Erasmus+ grants